catchsudheera/rasp-mediaserver-files/systemd-configs/expressvpn-connect/README.md

-# Setup expressvpn auto connect after reboot service
+# Setup expressvpn client auto connect

 ## Background
 After ExpressVPN binary is installed, it automatically installs a service called `expressvpn`.
 But this `expressvpn`